MIT Libraries logo MIT Libraries

 Sadie Roosa, Collections Strategist for Repository Services

-Sadie develops services and leads outreach related to our digital repositories, including MIT’s institutional repository DSpace@MIT, to maximize the access, discovery, usability, and preservation of the Libraries’ repository-based scholarship and digital collections.
+Sadie develops services and leads outreach related to our digital repositories, including MIT’s institutional repository DSpace@MIT, to maximize the access, discovery, usability, and sustainability of the Libraries’ repository-based scholarship and digital collections.
 She also facilitates the exploration of new methodologies and repository-based tools and services for the sharing of research results from all stages of the research life cycle and supporting machine learning/computational access to repository-based collections.
 She can answer questions about submitting content to or accessing content in MIT’s repositories.

 Marcella Tam, Collections Strategist for HASSAP Tangibles